TVR E2E Scenarios — Reference

 Scenario C.1 — Measure response times across different geographies

-• KVI: Quality · KPI: Latency by Region · Test Beds: DTE (Arctic Space)
+• KVI: Quality · KPI: Latency by Region · Testbeds: DTE (Arctic Space)

 • Input: Request-response timing data collected across geographically distributed endpoints; network path information; delivery method identifiers.